GarhomLee/LeetCode/README.md

 1258.
 Synonymous Sentences
 1319.
 Number of Operations to Make Network Connected 1443.
-Minimum Time to Collect All Apples in a Tree
+Minimum Time to Collect All Apples in a Tree 1579.
+Remove Max Number of Edges to Keep Graph Fully Traversable 1584.
+Min Cost to Connect All Points

 ### Trie
 212. Word Search II